twittner/wai-routing/README.md

 which operate on WAI requests and have to be true or else the handler will not be called.

-For details have a look at the haddock documentation of `Network.Wai.Routing.Tutorial` or the `examples` folder in the source distribution.

-The routing tree construction is implemented using `wai-route`.

 Here is a simple usage example.